lackofdream/YuubariGo/README.md

 Yet anther KanColle Proxy tool.

-No cache, no sniffing, just retrying upon network error.
+No cache, no sniffing, no acceleration, just retrying upon unexcepted EOF network error.

 **Use at your own risk.**